Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 #### Multiversion concurrency control
 IDEA: writes generate new copies (new versions) of data, a read request accesses the "right" value w.r.t. its timestamp.
 Each write generates a new copy with its own timestamp for the write.
 In the end there are N copies each with its WTM_N.
-Old copies needs to be discarded when all transaction that could access it have completed.
+Old copies can be discarded when all transaction that could access it have completed.
 With this mechanism the reads are always allowed (avoid killings) following the protocol:

 ```python